metacpan/metacpan-cpan-extracted/distros/W/Web-Mention/README.md

 a success response (meaning that it has acknowledged the webmention, and most likely queued it for later processing), then this method returns true.
 Otherwise, it returns false.

+**To determine why a webmention did not send itself successfully**, consult the value of `response`.
+If it is defined, then you can call [HTTP::Response](https://metacpan.org/pod/HTTP::Response) methods (such as `code` or `message`) to learn more about the problem.
+Otherwise, if `response` is not defined, then the target URL did not advertise a Webmention endpoint.

 ### source